Complaints Procedure

 Responsibility and implementation

-The HR Manager has overall responsibility for the effective operation of the policy and for ensuring compliance with the relevant statutory framework.
+The Quality Manager has overall responsibility for the effective operation of the policy and for ensuring compliance with the relevant statutory framework.

 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all employees are responsible for supporting colleagues and ensuring its success.